 While in Utah, Dean naturally fell into mountaineering and guiding, he loved sharing his experiences in the mountains and helping others achieve their goals.
 He began to guide domestic and international mountaineering and climbing trips and has since summited Mt.
 Everest, Mt.
 McKinley, Carstensz Pyramid, Kilimanjaro, and Mt.
 Elbrus.
 He has only two of the seven summits left on his list.

 Dean Cardinale has spent the last 25 years perfecting his ability to craft environments in which guests can excel and achieve their lofty goals.
 His risk management, attention to detail, strong leadership, and lively personality, has led hundreds of guests to summits and remote locations around the globe.

 Dean’s drive to provide exceptional service and his dedication to the local communities he travels through has shaped him into a successful entrepreneur and humanitarian.
 In 2006 he founded World Wide Trekking and shortly after established the Human Outreach Project, a non-profit dedicated to giving back to communities that he travels to with WWTrek guests.

-He has delivered presentations highlighting his many adventure expeditions and has been featured in several national broadcast television programs run on the History Channel, National Geographic Channel, BBC, CNN, Fox news, Outdoor Life Network, the Discovery Channel and the major network affiliates.
+Dean has delivered presentations highlighting his many adventure expeditions and has been featured in several national broadcast television programs run on the History Channel, National Geographic Channel, BBC, CNN, Fox news, Outdoor Life Network, the Discovery Channel and the major network affiliates.
 He has recently published a book, Inspired, which details some of his adventures and resulting lessons learned.